 Why Not Setup A Networked Computer For Storage?

-Most technically inclined people would argue it is cheaper and more cost effective to just setup a whole dedicated computer as an attached network storage server if you need a lot of backup space.
+Most technically inclined people would argue it is cheaper and more cost-effective to just set up a whole dedicated computer as an attached network storage server if you need a lot of backup space.
 I would agree with this because if you really need a lot of storage and flexibility, the network server is the way to go.
 If you’re looking at 20 terabytes, it would be cheaper.
 Plus your inner nerd can do other things with this box because it has to always be on.
-However this method is a lot more complex and not needed for 95% of home use situations.
+However, this method is a lot more complex and not needed for 95% of home use situations.
 The other con is you have an extra desktop running at all times.
 The smaller NAS devices that attach to your router are nearly silent with one hard drive running instead of a whole separate computer system running at all times.
 Another thing to consider is the power consumption savings with a smaller NAS compared to a desktop station.
 You really should only build a cheap office computer and throw a lot of extra storage into it if you are a pro at this type of stuff.
 Otherwise, you’ll end up hiring a network consultant to get you going and there are no savings there.